LLM Access

 into the chat as context.
 The whole doc set is one markdown blob

-optimised for model intake.
+optimized for model intake.

 Cursor, Continue, Cline, etc.